+Retirement Contributions

-NOTE 0 - Retirement I ian (C Retirement Contributions Employees contribute 5% of their compensation each month to their member contribution account through a pretax salary reduction.
+Employees contribute 5% of their compensation each month to their member contribution account through a pretax salary reduction.
 Member contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
 The employer makes a separate actuarially determined contribution to VRS for all covered employees.
 VRS invests both member and employer contributions to provide funding for the future benefit payment.

+Retirement Contributions

+Same as Plan 1.

+Retirement Contributions

-Retirement Contributions Same as Plan 1.
-Retirement Contributions A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.
+A member's retirement benefit is funded through mandatory and voluntary contributions made by the member and the employer to both the defined benefit and the defined contribution components of the plan.

 Mandatory contributions are based on a percentage of the employee's creditable compensation and are required from both the member and the employer.
-Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages Service Credit Service credit includes active service.
+Additionally, members may choose to make voluntary contributions to the defined contribution component of the plan, and the employer is required to match those voluntary contributions according to specified percentages.

+a • 104 Se rvice (r भाभ

+Service credit includes active service.
 Members earn service credit for each month they are employed in a covered position.
 It also may include credit for prior service the member has purchased or additional service credit the member was granted.
 A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.

+Service Credit

+Same as Plan 1.

+Service Credit

-Service Credit Same as Plan 1.
-Service Credit Defined Benefit Component: Under the defined benefit component of the plan, service credit includes active service.
+Defined Benefit Component:

+Under the defined benefit component of the plan, service credit includes active service.
 Members earn service credit for each month they are employed in a covered position.
 It also may include credit for prior service the member has purchased or additional service credit the member was granted.
 A member's total service credit is one of the factors used to determine their eligibility for retirement and to calculate their retirement benefit.
 It also may count toward eligibility for the health insurance credit in retirement, if the employer offers the health insurance credit.

+Defined Contributions Component:

+Under the defined contribution component, service credit is used to determine vesting for the employer contribution portion of the plan.

+Vesting

-Defined Contributions Component: Under the defined contribution component, service credit is used to determine vesting for the employer Vesting Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members become vested when they have at least five years (60 months) of service credit.
+Vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+Members become vested when they have at least five years (60 months) of s ervice credit.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.

+Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.

+Members are always 100% vested in the contributions that they make.

+Vesting

+Same as Plan 1.

+Vesting

-Vesting Same as Plan 1.
-Vesting Defined Benefit Component: Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
+Defined Benefit Component:

+Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.

 Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of service credit.
 Plan 1 or Plan 2 members with at least five years (60 months) of service credit who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.